dkorolev/tmx/README.md

 * Make sure your host machine and your and run the command from the code block at the bottom of this page.
 * Scan the printed QR code from the Android device.
 * Sacrifice and Apple and `ssh -p 8022 tmx@localhost` !

-TODO(dkorolev): Put this into the script, and into the actual HTTP (post-redirected) response page.

-Before I forget, longer-term plans:

-* Convert this into a custom-built `.apk`, in a separate Github repo, built by an Action?
-* Make it easy to build on top of these `.apk`-creating steps, to spawn Android-first dev envs with custom pre-cloned code and pre-built / pre-installed deps.
-* Add support for analyzing QR codes from the SD card, not from the "URL", "followed by" the browser, going to localhost's `python3` HTTP server.

 ## Install Termux via ADB